Einliterflasche/smol-pg/README.md

 # `smol-pg`

-Toying aroung with a runtine-agnostic (sans-io), small footprint client for PostgreSQL.
+Toying aroung with a small footprint client for PostgreSQL.

 ### Roadmap